huggingface/optimum-habana/examples/multi-node-training/README.md

 > For AWS DL1 instances, `--privileged` must be passed to the `docker run` command so that EFA interfaces are visible.

-You will have to copy id_rsa.pub contents from every node's docker to every other node's docker's ~/.ssh/authorized_keys (all public keys need to be in all hosts' authorized_keys) to enable password-less SSH.
+You will need to copy leader node docker's id_rsa.pub key to every other node docker's ~/.ssh/authorized_keys to enable password-less SSH.

   a.
-Copy id_rsa.pub to ~/.ssh/authorized_keys.
+Copy id_rsa.pub to ~/.ssh/authorized_keys on each node
    ```bash
    cat id_rsa.pub > authorized_keys
    vi authorized_keys
    ```
    b.
-Copy the contents from inside to other systems.
+Copy leader node's id_rsa.pub key contents to other systems' authorized_keys

-   c.
-Paste all hosts' public keys in all hosts' “authorized_keys” file.

 Finally, on each system, add all hosts (including itself) to known_hosts.
 The IP addresses used below are just for illustration: